PrestaShopCorp/docs.cloud.prestashop.com/docs/src/3-prestashop-account/README.md

     For more information about services, see the [related documentation](https://devdocs.prestashop.com/1.7/modules/concepts/services/).
     :::

+2. Make sure you replace every occurrence of `<module_name>` with the actual name of your module.

+3. At the root of your module folder, create a file named `composer.json` with the following contents:

+    ```json
+    {
+      "name": "prestashop/<module_name>",
+      "description": "",
+      "config": {
+        "preferred-install": "dist",
+        "optimize-autoloader": true,
+        "prepend-autoloader": false
+      },
+      "require-dev": {
+        "prestashop/php-dev-tools": "^4.2.1"
+      },
+      "require": {
+        "php": ">=5.6",
+        "prestashop/prestashop-accounts-installer": "^1.0",
+        "prestashop/module-lib-service-container": "^1.4"
+      },
+      "autoload": {
+        "classmap": [
+          "<module_name>.php"
+        ]
+      },
+      "author": "PrestaShop",
+      "license": "MIT"
+    }

 4. Make sure you replace every occurrence of `<module_name>` with the actual name of your module.

 ## Edit the <module_name>.php File